zarstensen/obsidian-obsimat-plugin/README.md

 > ```
 > ````

-See the [sympy documentation](https://docs.sympy.org/latest/guides/assumptions.html#id28) for a list of possible assumptions.
+See the [Sympy documentation](https://docs.sympy.org/latest/guides/assumptions.html#id28) for a list of possible assumptions.

 ### Convert To Sympy Code

-Quickly convert latex to sympy code to perform more advanced computations using the `Convert LaTeX expression to Sympy` command.
+Quickly convert latex to Sympy code to perform more advanced computations using the `Convert LaTeX expression to Sympy` command.
 This will insert a python code block containing the equivalent Sympy code of the selected math block.

 ## Installing